 The Uganda Field Epidemiology Training Program (UFETP) was established in 1994 and is hosted by the Makerere University School of Public Health (MakSPH).
 Graduates receive a Master’s in Public Health (MPH) upon completion of the program.
-It is one of the graduate programs at the School of Public in the College of Health Sciences at Makerere University.
 The MPH program is modeled around the Public Health Schools Without Walls (PHSWOW) concept, which places emphasis on a practical, field-oriented, competency-based training approach.
-The philosophy of the MPH program is to develop high quality and sustainable training strategies which produce public health practitioners and leaders who are competent enough to address public health challenges at the national, district, and community levels in Uganda and beyond.
+The philosophy of the MPH program is to develop high quality and sustainable training strategies, which produce public health practitioners and leaders who are competent enough to address public health challenges at national, district, and community levels in Uganda and beyond.

 Since its inception, the MPH program has graduated over 600 public health practitioners.
 The program has successfully equipped students with knowledge and practical skills, which are vital in the current efforts to build the capacity, strength and resilience of health systems.
 Our MPH alumni occupy leadership positions in health sub-districts, NGOs, government agencies, Ministries, and Universities within Uganda and internationally.
 The program also supports epidemic responses nationally and internationally.
 For instance, 15 MPH alumni participated in the Ebola outbreak response in West Africa in 2014.

 With the onset of the COVID-19 pandemic, the program has made critical contributions in the country’s fight against the pandemic and its unintended consequences.
 The program Director, faculty and students have been involved in various preparedness and response activities at national, sub national and community levels.
 The program heads have participated in the provision of technical and scientific advice at the national level while faculty and some students have participated in the emergency operations; surveillance activities at points of entry and in communities; training health workers and risk assessments for COVID-19 at workplaces.